Nom-nom-hub/FlexTheme/flex-theme/CONTRIBUTING.md

-# Contributing to flex-theme
+# Contributing to FlexTheme

-Thank you for considering contributing to flex-theme!
+Thank you for considering contributing to FlexTheme!
 This document provides guidelines and instructions for contributing to this project.

 ## Development Setup

 1. Fork the repository
-2. Clone your fork: `git clone https://github.com/YOUR_USERNAME/flex-theme.git`
+2. Clone your fork: `git clone https://github.com/YOUR_USERNAME/FlexTheme.git`
-3. Install dependencies: `npm install`
+3. Install dependencies: `pnpm install`
-4. Run tests: `npm test`
+4. Run tests: `pnpm test`

 ## Development Workflow

 1. Create a new branch for your feature or bugfix: `git checkout -b feature/your-feature-name`
 2. Make your changes
-3. Run tests to ensure everything works: `npm test`
+3. Run tests to ensure everything works: `pnpm test`
-4. Check bundle size: `npm run size`
+4. Check bundle size: `pnpm run size`
-5. Build the package: `npm run build`
+5. Build the package: `pnpm run build`
 6. Commit your changes following [conventional commits](https://www.conventionalcommits.org/)
 7. Push to your fork: `git push origin feature/your-feature-name`
 8. Open a pull request

+## Monorepo Structure

+This project is organized as a monorepo with multiple packages:

+- `@teckmill/flex-theme-core`: Core functionality for theme management
+- `@teckmill/flex-theme-react`: React hooks for theme management
+- Additional framework integrations

 ## Testing